STEPS YOU CAN TAKE NOW AS A VETERINARY STUDENT TO BORROW LESS AND REDUCE YOUR FUTURE STRESS

 If you’re using student loans to pay for veterinary school, you undoubtedly have applied for or received a financial aid award.
 This webinar will help you assess your award and Borrow Better for the remainder of veterinary school.
 Learn to create the best plan for you!

 BORROW BETTER IN VETERINARY SCHOOL 2023 WEBINAR RECORDING

 WHAT DOES IT MEAN TO BORROW BETTER?

-Speaking of interest, you may have noticed that your federally held student loans are not accruing interest right now.
-This is a bonus due to the CARES Act and presidential actions that have suspended interest and payments through May 1, 2022.
-Combined with very low interest rates prior to the suspension, this will reduce the interest cost for all veterinary students.
 Avoid the temptation to pay the interest on your student loans while you’re in school.
-I often ask students who do this “Where is the money coming from to pay the interest on your student loans?”
+The VIN Foundation Student Debt Education Team often asks students who do this “Where is the money coming from to pay the interest on your student loans?”
 The most common answer is “my student loans.”
-Even if your current student loan rates are zero now, they are likely to start accruing interest in the near future.
-Thus, the same general principals will apply — You will save more money by reducing what you borrow or returning excess amounts during the 120-day window vs. paying the interest.
+You will save more money by reducing what you borrow or returning excess amounts during the 120-day window vs. paying the interest.

 - If you have already accepted federal student loans at any point in your educational journey, then retrieve your student aid data file, available when you’re logged into StudentAid.gov.
 Upload your data file into the VIN Foundation My Student Loans tool by selecting the “I Have Student Loans With More School to Go” option.
 Once your file is uploaded, you’ll be able to send your current student loan information over to the In-School Loan Estimator and project your remaining costs from there.